-For further information about these Collaborative Doctoral Awards and to submit an expression of interest, you will be required to review the "Student Specification" on your project of interest and contact the named lead by the stated date.
-You may be required to submit accompanying documentation, which will be detailed in the specification.
+For further information about these Collaborative Doctoral Awards (Staff-led), and to submit an expression of interest, student applicants will be required to review the "Person Specification" on their project of interest and to contact the named lead by the stated date.
+Applicants may be required to submit accompanying documentation, which will be detailed in the specification, and to be interviewed.

-Please note that the successful projects will be announced on Tuesday 30 November 2021, and will only be available to view from that date.
+Please note that the successful projects will be announced no sooner than Wednesday 9 November 2022, and will be available to view from that date and not before.

 Frequently Asked Questions

 Please submit any queries to your local contact at the institution you are based.
-We'll list FAQs here.
+We'll list FAQs here as we receive them.

 How are the applications assessed?

 We ask applicants to state the proposal's primary subject area.
-Applications are assessed by the academic Subject Area Lead in each NBC partner institution, so an application in Archaeology for example would be independently assessed by the Archaeology Subject Leads at Newcastle, Durham and Queen's University Belfast.
-The assessment results are collated by the NBC administrator at Newcastle, then moderated by a committee comprising the Northern Bridge Academic Directors from each partner institution to ensure consistency of marking, etc. The final results are then ranked.
+Applications are assessed by a Cross-institutional Review Panel comprising the academic Subject Area Leads in each NBC partner institution, so an application in Archaeology for example would be jointly assessed by the Archaeology Subject Leads at Newcastle, Durham and Queen's University Belfast.
+A panel chair is responsible for recording the agreed marks and comments, and returning them to the NBCDTP.
+The assessment results are collated by the NBCDTP administrator at Newcastle, then moderated by a committee comprising the Northern Bridge Academic Directors from each partner institution to ensure consistency of marking, etc. The final results are then ranked.

 Are there any research priorities or steers?

 No, the only stipulation is that the proposal falls within the AHRC subject area remit.
-We will shortly publish the studentship competition Marking and Assessment Criteria, which will guide you as to what the assessors are looking for in terms of quality.
+The open studentship competition Marking and Assessment Criteria will guide you as to what the assessors are looking for in terms of quality.

 Can the supervisory team comprise colleagues from NBC partner institutions?

 Yes, cross-institutional supervision is permitted but is not a requirement and does not effect eligibility.
-A supervisory team based solely at the host institution will not be penalised for that reason.
+A supervisory team based solely at the host institution will not disadvantage the application.
 The composition of the proposed supervisory team must comply with the host institution’s Code of Practice for Postgraduate Research Students (or equivalent).
-In most cases that will usually mean the primary and secondary, or joint-primary, supervisors will be members of academic staff at the host institution.
+In most cases that will usually mean the primary and secondary, or joint-primary, supervisors will be members of academic staff at the host institution, (as well as the external advisor(s) from the non-HE partner organisation).
 Additional supervisors may be appointed from an NBC partner institution, or any other HE or non-HE organisation if appropriate to the research proposal, and if permitted by the host institution.
 Please note, however, there is no financial remuneration for external supervisors and advisors via the NBC.
 A financial arrangement, if any, will be at discretion of the host institution, and cannot be funded by the NBC by any means.